Nibamot/sample_lnmp_stack/README.md

 ## Part one: Docker-Compose
 To test the working of this simple LNMP setup I wrote a docker-compose.
 The docker-compose has the following components.
 The docker-compose is a simple single line command to be run provided docker is installed.
 This makes testing way easier to configure, test and troubleshoot.

+## Prerequisites
+1.  `Docker` and `docker-compose` needs to be installed  (https://docs.docker.com/compose/install/)

+## Getting started
+1. Clone this repository
+2. Configure `Docker` to use the `Docker daemon` in your kubernetes cluster via your terminal: `eval $(minikube docker-env)`
+3. Pull the latest mysql image from `Dockerhub`: `Docker pull mysql`
+4. Build a kubernetes-api image with the Dockerfile in this repo: `Docker build . -t flask-api`

+## Secrets
+`Kubernetes Secrets` can store and manage sensitive information.
+For this example we will define a password for the `root` user of the `MySQL` server using the `Opaque` secret type.
+For more info: https://kubernetes.io/docs/concepts/configuration/secret/

+1. Encode your password in your terminal: `echo -n super-secret-passwod | base64`
+2. Add the output to the `flakapi-secrets.yml` file at the `db_root_password` field

+## Deployments
+Get the secrets, persistent volume in place and apply the deployments for the `MySQL` database and `Flask API`

+1. Add the secrets to your `kubernetes cluster`: `kubectl apply -f flaskapi-secrets.yml`
+2. Create the `persistent volume` and `persistent volume claim` for the database: `kubectl apply -f mysql-pv.yml`
+3. Create the `MySQL` deployment: `kubectl apply -f mysql-deployment.yml`
+4. Create the `Flask API` deployment: `kubectl apply -f flaskapp-deployment.yml`

+You can check the status of the pods, services and deployments.

 1. **NGINX**